kumaeki/app-NLP-disastor-message/README.md

 # find the disaster category from a message

+This is a app could classify message across 36 categories(water, electricity,hospitals ,etc, [here is the detail](#categories)).

+When you inputs a message into the app, it will returns classification results for all the 36 categories.

+## about the data

 This is a NLP portfolio program, based on the message and category message got from <https://www.figure-eight.com/>

+## about the code

 It could run in a Azure Web App. you could find my sample App here. <http://app-nlp-disaster.azurewebsites.net/>